rajeshpillai/phoenix-tdd/features.md

     - change test to business term rather than technical term
     - extract Query.data to a meaningful function
     - improve test body to match the description
+    - remove redundant code from room.ex (as we don't need now.
+Later we will add it as needed as per requirement)